Skip to main content

 The Analytics page of your Broadcast's reports will show the A/B test results for each variant.
 Each variant's stats will continuously update as your test goes on.

-After the test is complete, the winning variant will be highlighted in green and display a star icon! ⭐
+After the test is complete, the winning variant will be highlighted in green and display a trophy icon.

 The aggregate stats for your Broadcast—as sent to all recipients—will also become available on the Overview page at the end of the test.